George Fowlds: Independent Liberal

 He resigned from Cabinet in September 1911 over the single tax issue.
 He stayed in Parliament so he could remain a private member until there was "a truly democratic party in a position to form a government".
 His resignation from the ministry was seen as a contributing factor to the fall of the Liberal government in 1912.
 In 1911, Fowlds introduced the Proportional Representation And Effective Voting Bill (86–1).
 However, this bill failed to be passed into law.

 Fowlds stood as an Independent Liberal Labour candidate for Grey Lynn in the 1911 election.
 He then became involved in the task of creating a moderate Labour Party in New Zealand and was a high-profile attendee of the Labour Unity Conferences.
 He joined the United Labour Party (ULP) and was chairman of the Auckland ULP from 1912 to 1913.
 At the next election in 1914 he contested Grey Lynn again as the ULP candidate.
 But, in 1919, he was again a Liberal.
 After his third consecutive defeat he withdrew from politics and devoted himself to education governance.

 Later life and death

 Fowlds then became president of Auckland University College.
 He was the first chairman of Massey Agricultural College from 1927 to 1934.

 He died on 17 August 1934 at Auckland and was survived by his wife.

 Awards and legacy

 Fowlds was made a Commander of the Order of the British Empire in 1919, and appointed a Knight Bachelor, for public services, in the 1928 King's Birthday Honours.

 The personal papers of Sir George Fowlds are housed in Special Collections at the University of Auckland Library.
 The extensive collection covers political, personal, business and social matters and includes letters, newspaper clippings, speech drafts, articles, sermons, accounts books, photographs and cartoons.

 Fowlds Park was named after him in 1933.

+One of his sons, William Forrest Fowlds, was a member of the Auckland City Council from 1941 to 1947.